What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 Skiing in Bormio

-Bormio is famous for its ski slopes that offer excitement in both winter and summer.
+Bormio è famous for its ski slopes that offer excitement in both winter and summer.
 In winter, BormioSki transforms into a white paradise, with its slopes covered in a thick blanket of snow, ideal for ski and snowboard enthusiasts.
-There are trails of varying difficulty, making the resort suitable for beginners and experienced skiers alike.
+There are trails of varying difficulty, making the resort suitable for both beginners and experienced skiers.

-However, the ski season for Bormio does not end with the end of winter: even in summer, thanks to the nearby Stelvio Pass, it is possible to ski at over 3,000 meters above sea level throughout the summer.
+However, the ski season for Bormio does not end with the end of winter: even in summer, thanks to the very close Stelvio Pass, è it is possible to ski at over 3,000 meters above sea level throughout the summer.

 2. Horseback Riding